 Anaphylaxis is a severe, potentially life-threatening allergic reaction.
 Common examples of triggers include foods, latex, insects and medication.
 Exposure can lead to various symptoms which may include difficulty breathing, hives, difficulty swallowing or a dangerous drop in blood pressure and shock.

-All students will receive an Allergy Information Form with their back-to-school packets or new registration forms.
-Once identified, your clinic staff will arrange a meeting with the student’s parents and student to discuss and individualize an Allergy Action Plan, signed by the student’s parents and physician.
+We ask that our parents/guardians partner with us to ensure we have an updated Student Health Information form for new and returning students.
+Once identified, the campus nurse will make contact with the student’s parent/guardian to discuss an Allergy Action Plan that must be completed and signed by the student’s parent/guardian and physician.
 This plan outlines possible triggers and the proper emergency response for your student.

 All staff members on campus are trained yearly to recognize a severe allergic reaction and are familiar with emergency procedures.
-They are trained on proper administration of rescue medications.
+Designated campus staff members are trained on proper administration of rescue medications.

 - Food Allergies Management Plan